 Students concentrating in Environmental Studies will be prepared to address the full range of environmental issues through a coherent study of environmental problems and solutions.
 To fulfill the concentration requirements, students must take five concentration courses, three of which must be at the 300 or 400 level and complete a capstone project.
 Students are able to fulfill their concentration requirements in either a focused or broad fashion from course offerings within the fields of earth and ocean sciences, ecology, environmental management and policy, environmental planning and practice, geography, and through courses cross-listed from other concentrations.

-Our goal is to present students with a positive learning environment that encourages the creative, responsible, interdisciplinary independent thinking necessary for understanding and effectively responding to local, regional, and global environmental challenges.
-The ENVSTD degree at SUA can be an effective preparation for graduate school and environmental careers in government, advocacy organizations, or in business.
-With further preparation, students may progress to careers in environmental law, medicine, or economics, as well as research, urban and regional planning, or resource management.
+Our goal is to present students with a positive learning environment that encourages the creative, responsible, interdisciplinary, and independent thinking necessary for understanding and effectively responding to local, regional, and global environmental challenges.
+The Environmental Studies concentration at SUA can be an effective preparation for graduate school and environmental careers in government, consulting, advocacy organizations, and business.
+Students may progress to careers in environmental law, public health, medicine, economics, environmental research, urban and regional planning, geospatial analysis, sustainability management, renewable energy, environmental management, and resource management.

 When Environmental Studies students graduate, they will be able to: